Did you know that flossing daily and seeing the dentist twice a year can reduce your risk of developing oral cancer?

-Researchers compared behaviors of individuals who developed oral cancer and those who did not.
-They saw that people who did not develop cancer went to the dentist once a year and flossed at least once a day.
+In a study presented at the 2019 American Academy for Cancer Research (AACR) meeting, researchers compared the behaviors of individuals who developed oral cancer and those who did not.
+They found that people who did not develop cancer went to the dentist at least once a year and flossed daily.

 Oral cancer can affect your: